Brothers Stoney: Lazy Grey

 Lazy Grey was in a Brisbane band called Towering Inferno with DJ Damage and B-Boy Flex in 1994–1997.
 The group performed at the first B-Boy Kingdom hip hop jam in 1996.
 Lazy Grey has collaborated with artists such as Brisbane band, Resin Dogs (Hi Fidelity Dirt album, 2003), Bias B, Brad Strut, Pegz, Tornts.
 Lazy Grey's musical style has been described as Ocker hip hop by Tony Mitchell in his paper "The Reography of Reason: Australian Hip Hop as Experimental History and Pedagogy":

 "'Ocker' hip hop is mainly Anglo-Australian, insists on using a broad Australian accent, with frequent swearing and recourse to Australian slang, decries MCs who rap with an American accent as 'wack' (ridiculous) and often celebrates aspects of Anglo-Australian working class culture like barbecues, sport and pubs.
-Prominent exponents include the Hilltop Hoods, Brisbane’s Lazy Grey and Perth-based 'femcee' Layla."
+Prominent exponents include Hilltop Hoods, Brisbane’s Lazy Grey and Perth-based MC Layla."

 OzHipHop.com's hip hop music reviewer, gerling in her review of Lazy Grey's The Soundtrack album, noted that, "Lazy Grey has lost none of his frustrated verbal elegance, and with 'The Soundtrack' he proves that he is one of Oz hip hop's pre-eminent MCs.
 His diction is crisp, his flow is effortless and he can still write intricate, clever rhymes".